fmarani/blog/posts/basic-things-to-do-and-not-in-django.md

 date = "2012-09-23 19:33:30+00:00"
-title = "Basic things to do and not in Django" tags = ["django"]
+title = "Basic things to do and not in Django" tags = ["django"] description = "Common mistakes and best practices for Django projects"
 +++

 Make software dependent on absolute paths: One of the projects i was working on had all module imports including the project main folder name.
 That in turn made impossible to have the same project installed 2 times in the same folder with 2 distinct names. (e.g. 2 versions of the staging site).
 Sometime is even worse than this, when you have a full path in the code.
 These should always be in configuration files which are changeable at deployment.